 The VCXO PLL includes a special input clock phase compensation circuit.
-It is used when selecting a new reference input that has a clock phase differing from the previously selected input.
-The phase compensation circuit allows the VCXO PLL to quickly lock to the new input phase without producing extra clock cycles or clock wander, assuming the new clock is at the same frequency.
+It is used when changing the phase of the input clock, which might occur when selecting a new reference input through the use of an external clock multiplexer.

+The phase compensation circuit allows the VCXO PLL to quickly lock to the new input clock phase without producing extra clock cycles or clock wander, assuming the new clock is at the same frequency.